aleesham16/aleesham16.github.io/day1.md

 ##[INTRODUCTION TO FABLAB]

+ FABLAB..
+Its merely "a place where we can make almost anything".
+FabLab digital fabrication laboratories were set up to inspire people and entrepreneurs to turn their ideas into new products and prototypes by giving them access to a range of advanced digital manufacturing technologies.
+The idea was conceived by renowned inventor and scientist, Professor Neil Gershenfeld at the prestigious Massachusetts Institute of Technology (MIT).

 Fab lab @ MESCE is the only Fab Lab in the Malabar region .
 It was decided to conduct a 2 week training session for the students of the college to famialarize the machines to the students and to provide a hands-on workshop on the same .
 The equipments in our institution includes :
 - 3-D printer
 ![852236424_74353 1](https://user-images.githubusercontent.com/32714429/31788544-e3919782-b4c3-11e7-8242-415d46c0277b.jpg)